-Upon provisional acceptance of a paper for publication, corresponding author will receive the email regarding payment of Article processing charge (Please refer homepage for latest charge).
+Upon provisional acceptance of a paper for publication, corresponding author will receive the email regarding payment of Article processing charge.
 Charges must be paid within 10 days as per instructions given in the email.
 Signed acceptance letter will be provided to all author after payment.
 Acceptance will be final after the payment of publication charge.

 English language editing: Final English language editing will be done by experts after receipt of article processing charge.
 The English language editing will be done free of cost.

 Proof Corrections: The corresponding author will receive an e-mail containing PDF.
 A working e-mail address must therefore, be provided for the corresponding author.
 The proof can be downloaded as a PDF (portable document format).

 Proofs must be returned to the Editor within five days of receipt with corrections if any.
 If there is no correction then corresponding author must have to reply accordingly.
 We ask that you only correct typesetting errors and grammatical errors if any.
 Please note that the author is responsible for all statements made in their work, including changes made.

 Online publication: Online articles are complete and final.
 They have been fully reviewed, revised and edited for publication, and the authors' final corrections have been incorporated.
 We do assign DOI to each newly published article.
 We will send the email to all authors once article will be published.

 Publication certificate: We will provide publication certificate to all author with the detail of published article by an email after online publication.